 - Pope John Paul II has a custom made pair

 “If life gives you lemons, sell them and buy shoes”

-Look at that, your walk has lead you to the right place.
+Look at that, your walk has to lead you to the right place.
 Home to a variety of Dr Martens styles from the most popular web stores in the country, iprice Malaysia is poised to help you discover your dream pair of boots.
-Not only do we feature a wide selection, there’s competitive price points to sweeten the deal too.
+Not only do we feature a wide selection, but there are also competitive price points to sweeten the deal too.
 Shop with ease and maybe let your fingers do the walking this time – you wouldn’t want to step out on these online-exclusive discounts and promotions.